RedHttp/Red/README.md

 ## Middleware and plugins
 RedHttpServer is created to be easy to build on top of.
-The server supports both middleware modules and extension modules, and offers a method to register these.
+The server supports both middleware modules and extension modules

 * JsonConverter - uses System.Text.Json
 * XmlConverter - uses System.Xml.Serialization